sbiermanlytle/iioEngine/README.md

 More info is available here: http://docs.phonegap.com/getting-started/4-preview-your-app/cli/

 ## building Source Files (optional)
-If you would like to edit iio.js source code files, use Grunt to re-build.
+If you would like to edit iio Engine source code files, use Grunt to re-build.
 Grunt depends on nodejs and npm.

 #### installing nodejs and grunt
 If you have brew you can install node easily